Chapter 7 Bankruptcy

 Meeting of Creditors in Chapter 7 Bankruptcy

 After you file for bankruptcy, the bankruptcy trustee will schedule a meeting with creditors.
-Creditors and the trustee may ask you questions about bankruptcy documents and about other relevant information.
+Creditors and the trustee may ask you questions about bankruptcy documents and other relevant information.

 The trustee will hold the meeting 20 to 40 days after you file the paperwork.
 You will be expected to: